caporalesimone/Nyarlathotep/README.md

 Web remote workstations monitor

 ## Description
-This is a simple client/server web based workstation monitor written in python.
+This is a simple client, server (web) workstation monitor.

+## Client aka Agent
+It's a python application actually written for windows (will be os Independent)

-## Server
+## Backend Server
-Server is a flask web server waiting for a POST on the route `/client_update` containing a JSON file.
+Backend server is a flask web server with 2 main route

-Each JSON file contains the status of a remote client and will be shown on a specifc card.
+- `/client_update` that waits for a POST with the JSON file from the client.
+- `/workstations_status` that is an api that returns all the workstations information in a JSON

-## Agent
+## Frontend
-To build a windows executable use auto-py-to-exe `pip install auto-py-to-exe`
+Frontend is written using node js, typescript and Svelte framework